munificent/magpie/doc/site/markdown/language/messages.markdown

     1 + 2 * 3

 evaluates to *9* and not *7*.
 Parentheses are your friend here.
 This may take some getting used to, but I think the simplicity (no complicated operator precedence to remember) and flexibility (define your own operators for DSLs) are worth it.

+### Chaining

+Message sends associate from left to right, so when you chain a series of sends together, each subsequent message will be sent to the value returned by the previous one.
+In other words, this:

+    :::magpie
+    first second(arg) third fourth

+is equivalent to:

+    var a = first second(arg)
+    var b = a third
+    var c = b fourth

+In C++/Java-style OOP syntax, that would be:

+    first().second(arg).third().fourth();

+Magpie just ditches a lot of the punctuation.

 **TODO: callables, associativity**